henrysky/astroNN/docs/source/neuralnets/losses.rst

 Since they are similar to Keras and built on Tensorflow, all astroNN loss functions are fully compatible with Keras with Tensorflow backend.

+.. notes:: Always make sure when you are normalizing your data, keep the magic number as magic number.
+If you use astroNN normalizer, astroNN will take care of that.

 Mean Squared Error
 -----------------------